-Over the past few years, the value of social media has exploded.
-When Facebook began as a social platform for college students in 2004, few people anticipated that—just over a decade later—it would be such an important factor in online marketing and search engine optimization.
+Over the past few years, the value of social media platforms has exploded.
+When Facebook began as a social platform for college students in 2004, few people anticipated that—just over a decade later—social media platforms would be such an important factor in online marketing and search engine optimization.

 Companies have found social media platforms to be excellent places to acquire customers and build brand loyalty.
 An estimated 77% of B2C companies and 43% of B2B companies have found customers through Facebook.
 Another 34% of marketers have sourced customers from Twitter.